craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter Two - Level One; Hook.md

 ### Detail
 #### Entrance Hall
 The Entrance Hall is an incredibly long hall of ornate carved stone walls and columns that is egressed by two sets of double doors made of this same thick red stone.

+Six damaged busts are displayed between the columns, each displaying the now-broken face of a supposed dwarven royal.
+Below each bust, a plaque has been scratched and defaced into illegibility.

 #### Grand Chamber
 #### Kitchen